Missing large

 The latter always escapes conservatives who believe in the fairy tale called ‘trickle-down’.

-6. over 8 years ago on Doonesbury
+6. almost 9 years ago on Doonesbury

 Must’ve been a Rhodes scholar.

-7. over 8 years ago on [Deleted]
+7. about 9 years ago on [Deleted]

 No., I’m saying that your use of roads requires them to exist in the first place.
 As they are funded from taxes, they rely on the IRS taking some of your stuff (specifically, money) to make roads happen.
 If, like @Hardthought, you equate that to National Socialism, I suggest you renounce your use of such publicly funded amenities, lest you be corrupted by the evils of the system you disdain.